About My Work

 Drawing Ensō as an active meditation

-I’m a firm believer in beauty.
-They say beauty is in the eye of the beholder, but I believe there is an archetypal beauty that everyone can connect with, just as there is an unalterable truth within each of us.
-This is the kind of beauty — perhaps it’s better described as purity — that I seek in my work.
+I am a firm believer in beauty — not beauty as decoration, but as purity.
+There is an archetypal beauty that everyone can connect with, just as there is an unalterable truth within each of us.
+That is what I seek.

 Natural hair brushes of different sizes